-a.
-The name and contact information of the person responsible for the maintenance, placement and operation of the MFV;
+(6) The name and contact information of the person responsible for the maintenance, placement and operation of the MFV shall be posted in a conspicuous place in a part of the vehicle to which the public has access by sight.

-b.
-A notarized letter, from property owner of record, authorizing the use of the property by the MFV described in the application package;
+(7) A notarized letter, from property owner of record, authorizing the use of the property by the MFV, shall be posted in a conspicuous place in a part of the vehicle to which the public has access by sight.